tbui00/tbui00.github.io/essays/design_patterns.md

  - Software Engineering
 ---

 Let’s start by talking about what is a “design pattern”?
-Design patterns, in a simple sense, is something that is a pattern that helps newcomers gain the knowledge and experience that skillful people have.
+Design patterns in a simple sense, is something that is a pattern that helps newcomers gain the knowledge and experience that skillful people have.
 In a more technical sense, we can take a look at the quote by
 Christoper Alexander which states that a design pattern..